 In your evaluation, include sections about meals, tours, hotels, shows and transportation, along with an evaluation of yourself and the entire trip.
 Also, ask them if there is anything they think you should add or omit from your next trip, and ask for comments on specific activities/amenities.

 Service Recovery is one of the most important responsibilities of a provider.
-By offering a survey, you give your customers the chance to complain about problems they experienced on your trip.
+By offering a survey, you give your customers the chance to complain about problems they experienced on your trip directly to you and not their friends or on social media.
 Consumer Behavior tells us 75-95 percent of all customers that have their complaints remedied in some way will return to your business.
 Since membership retention is such an important factor in keeping your business successful, make sure you allow for an outlet to receive complaints so you can quickly and effectively remedy them.

 With an effective post-trip evaluation, you can help retain your customers and improve your service trip-to-trip.
 The more information you gain about your service, the more you can polish your packages to offer the best product possible.